 For instance, there is a pretty strong selection of blues to choose from.
 This includes colors such as “Blue”, “Azure”, “Royal Blue”, “Deep Sky Blue, “Cerulean Blue”, and several more.
 We also found the choices of oranges to be quite abundant.

 That being said, we did notice a lack of options in the yellow portion of the color spectrum.
-The only colors that really emphasized yellow are “Yellow” and “Mimosa”.
+The only colors that emphasized yellow are “Yellow” and “Mimosa”.
 While yellow may not be a super common color to use for some people, others may find the lack of selection disappointing.

-For the colors that are present, we found that similar colors seemed to be almost indiscernible of each other.
+For the colors that are present, we found that similar colors seemed to be almost indiscernible from each other.
 In other words, once applied on paper, you may have difficulty telling one color from another.